trevortr/X-FORGE/ARCHITECTURE.md

 columns.
 This allows validated exact endpoints to flow through the same data type without changing interfaces.
 Model risk classifications remain named as probabilities when no exact ratio or potency exists.

+Current ADMET-AI `Caco2_Wang` output is `log10(Papp in cm/s)`, so a physical cutoff of `10^-6 cm/s` requires `min_log_papp: -6.0`.
+The Pydantic schema's
+backward-compatible default remains `0.0` and must be overridden when consuming that raw model column; the screening code does not perform a unit conversion.

 Continuous threshold-centered desirabilities form a minimization matrix for PyMOO non-dominated sorting.
 Hard-gate survivors are ordered by Pareto rank and